Table of Contents

 This module is a two-channel 16 step sequencer designed for general purpose control voltage sequencing.
-For more specialized sequencing tasks check out the Adroit Rhythm Sequencer, Melody Sequencer, Progression and Groove modules.
+For more specialized sequencing tasks check out the Adroit Rhythm Sequencer, Melody Sequencer, Drum Sequencer, Progression and Groove modules.

 The module’s two channels work in sync so the same step is always active in both, but they are otherwise independent.

 The lower channel also controls the gain of a handy built-in voltage controlled amplifier (VCA) which can save space in some patches.

 Each sequencer channel has a large rectangular area with colored bars that act as input controls for each step.
 The currently activated step is highlighted.
 When the GLIDE button is engaged a white line is drawn indicating the slope of the voltage over time.